MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 In the preceding code, `pointer` is freed twice.
 This is a contrived example, but double frees are an easy mistake to make in more complex C++ code.

-Create a checked build of the preceding code with COE turned on:
+Create a build of the preceding code with COE turned on with the following steps:

-1. Compile the code using `cl -fsanitize=address -Zi doublefree.cpp`.
+1. Compile the code in the developer command prompt you opened earlier: `cl -fsanitize=address -Zi doublefree.cpp`.
 The `-fsanitize=address` switch turns on ASAN, and `-Zi` creates a separate PDB file that address sanitizer uses to display memory error location information.
-1. To send ASAN output to `stdout`, set the `ASAN_OPTIONS` environment variable:
+1. Send ASAN output to `stdout` by setting the `ASAN_OPTIONS` environment variable in the developer command prompt as follows: `set ASAN_OPTIONS=continue_on_error=1`
-    `set ASAN_OPTIONS=continue_on_error=1`
 1. Run the test code with: `doublefree.exe`

 The output shows that there was a double free error and the call stack where it happened.
 The report starts out with a call stack that shows the error happened in `BadFunction`: